CentralAuth/CentralAuth-MCP-Server/README.md

 ### Optional admin-mode tools

-These require `CENTRALAUTH_API_KEY` in the MCP server environment:
+These require `CENTRALAUTH_API_KEY` in the MCP server environment.
+This has to be a tenant-level API key with permissions to create and manage organizations.

 - `create_organization_from_prompt`
 - `rotate_organization_secret`

-Both admin tools can also update a target project's `.env` file automatically when you provide a `targetProjectPath` or `targetEnvPath`.
+Both admin tools can also update a target project's `.env` file automatically.

+Note that the `CENTRALAUTH_API_KEY` must be set in the MCP server environment, not just the project environment variables.

 ## Example prompts